dmenezesgabriel/docker-localstack-hello/docs/aws-pricing-billing.md

 ## Budgets

+> Review how much cost your predicted AWS usage will incur by the end of the month.

 - [Budgets](https://console.aws.amazon.com/billing/home?#/budgets)

 Budgets give you the ability to set custom budgets that alert you when your costs or usage exceed (or are forecasted to exceed) your budgeted amount.

 ## Cost Explorer

+> Visualize and manage your AWS costs and usage over time.

 - [Cost Explorer](https://console.aws.amazon.com/billing/home?#/costexplorer)